 How do you create complexity?
 You just need to scale your project.
 More elements often bring more coupling, the bedrock of complexity.
 I wrote already a detailed article about this idea.

 If you explain that to Dave, your colleague developer, his answer will be the following:

 “That’s wrong!
 You fool!
 Chaos and disorder don’t have to plague my beautiful software!
 My reputation will never be tarnish by some nonsense!
 I’m the master of my destiny!
 If I never modify my software, complexity will never grow, and, with this profound proof by contradiction, I declare you’re wrong and I’m the best!”.

-You can explain to Dave with calm, verve, and determination that even if you don’t modify your software, everything around it will change.
+You can explain to Dave with calm, verve, and determination, that even if you don’t modify your software, the world around it will change.
 If you have third party libraries which are never updated, you will have security issues.
-If you update them, you will open the door to changes and entropy.
+If you update them, you will open the door to changes, complexity, and entropy.

-Moreover, if at one point you need to change something in your software after enough time, you won’t remember everything about it.
+Additionally, if you need to change something in your software after enough time, you won’t remember everything about it.
 Even the best documentation won’t help you.
-The world changed, and what was true yesterday might not be true anymore, on the technological level as well as on the business level.
+The world changed, and what was true yesterday might not be so true anymore, on the technological level as well as on the business level.

 These changes will introduce a lot of entropy at once.